ycwang179/text-classification-ledger-expenses/README.md

 ## Outputs

-This repository includes a supporting output file:
+This repository includes supporting output files:

+* `outputs/data_mutation_layout.png`
+  Image version of the conceptual workflow diagram, displayed directly in this README.

 * `outputs/data_mutation_layout.pdf`
-  A conceptual workflow diagram showing how raw ledger text is transformed through preprocessing, tokenization, vectorization, model prediction, confidence review, and final categorization logic.
+  PDF version of the same workflow diagram for easier downloading, sharing, or printing.

-This output is included to complement the code and help readers quickly understand the end-to-end data transformation and modeling workflow.
+These outputs are included to complement the code and help readers quickly understand the end-to-end data transformation and modeling workflow.

 ## Code Sample Highlights